What to Include on a Resume

 - Phone number

-A mailing address on your resume is unnecessary because most employers won’t contact you by mail.
+Adding a mailing address on your resume is unnecessary because most employers won’t contact you by mail.

-Resume objectives are best used by:
+Resume objectives are best suited for:

 - New graduates